Code-Institute-Submissions/CI-MS1-You-in-Africa/README.md

 * Visit social media channels

-* I used some animations to make de user experience more pleasent and enchanting
+* I used some animations to make the user experience more pleasant and enchanting

 ### 3. Structure